10 Accessible Hotels in Vancouver

 7. Holiday Inn Vancouver Centre - West Broadway

 A dependable choice for travellers, the Holiday Inn Vancouver Centre offers a no-frills, comfortable experience in a convenient location near Yaletown.
-Wheelchair-accessible rooms come equipped with grab bars, tall toilets, and ample turning space, making them practical for guests with limited mobility.
-Accessible door locks and thoughtful layouts ensure that guests can navigate their stay easily.
+Wheelchair-accessible rooms come equipped with grab bars, tall toilets, and ample turning space.
+Accessible door locks and thoughtful room layouts are also designed to support guests in navigating a relaxing stay, while dedicated accessible parking and ADA-compliant elevator access to all floors support access throughout the hotel.

 8. Hotel Blu

-Chic and contemporary, Hotel Blu offers a vibrant and youthful energy paired with thoughtful accessibility features.
-Located near BC Place and Rogers Arena, the hotel includes spacious elevators that allow mobility devices to navigate the property without barriers.
-Two accessible rooms with roll-in showers, grab bars, and shower chairs with backrests ensure maximum comfort, making this an easy choice for travellers who want a stylish hotel without sacrificing functionality.
+Chic and contemporary, Hotel Blu offers a vibrant and youthful energy.
+Located near BC Place and Rogers Arena, the hotel includes elevators that allow mobility devices to navigate the property without barriers.
+An accessible room with roll-in shower, grab bars, and a shower chair with backrest offers a broad range of options to support mobility during guests’ stays.
+A twenty-four-hour text message service also allows guests to quickly contact staff with any requests or enquiries throughout the entirety of their stay.

 ➡️ Learn more: Hotel Blu Accessibility